1iveowl/Simple-Http-Listener-PCL/README.md

 # Important
-This library have been replaced with version 6.0: [Simple Http Listener Rx](https://github.com/1iveowl/SimpleHttpListener.Rx/blob/master/README.md).
+This library has been replaced with version 6.0: [Simple Http Listener Rx](https://github.com/1iveowl/SimpleHttpListener.Rx/blob/master/README.md).
+Please use this newer and better version.

+Thank you.

 # Simple Http Listener